 - Come up with pragmatic solutions for closing existing evidence gap and their policy implications (“what could we do” and “how we should do”).

 - Trying to find solutions for patients to get access to medicines they need

 Lucia D'Apote •

 Claudine Sapède, PharmD • Director, Global HTA Policy

 Anja Schiel, PhD • Senior Adviser/Statistician, Unit for HTA and Reimbursement

 Bakhuti Shengelia • Executive Director Global Policy and Healthcare Systems

-Mira Pavlovic, DrMed, MS • HTA Expert / Managing Director
+Mira Pavlovic, DrMed, MD, MS • HTA Expert / Managing Director

 NDA Advisory Services, Medicines Development and Training (MDT) Services, France